 To minimize this weakness, some bikers choose to paint their motorcycle helmet, based on their creativity and preference.
 This method does help them stand out and feel confident, thanks to the specific look of their helmet.
 So, how to paint a motorcycle helmet?
 Let us boost your creative ability by this step-by-step guide below!

 First of all, it is necessary and important to opt for a motorcycle helmet, which should be certified by Snell, DOT, or ECE standards.
 The reason is that this guarantees your safety for sure.
 In addition, don’t forget to choose a helmet which also has a right fit, based on your head shape and head size.
 That means you should take notice of the helmet that a snug fit for your head.
 Thirdly, consider the favorite material that your chosen helmet is made of.
 In general, the helmet is made from many different materials, like carbon fiber, fiberglass, epoxy resin, thermoplastic, and so on!
-So pick up the best motocross Helmet 2018 for yourself
+So pick up the best helmet for yourself

 Think about the design that you will apply for your motorcycle helmet